Effective On-Page SEO And Keyword Targeting

 Page Title Tag– Use the page's keyword at least once in the title, preferably in the beginning of the title.
 Titles will not only have a positive impact on your ranking but will also improve your click through rate.

 Headline– It’s important that the headline (H1) and the page title complement each other.
-You do not want to take a visitor to an irrelevant page after having done so well to rank for it.
-Visitors will leave as fast as they got to the page.
+Though the title tag and headline do not have to match exactly, you do not want to take a visitor to a page that seems irrelevant.

-Body Text– Your primary and secondary keywords should appear at least once in the page’s content.
+Body Text– Your primary and secondary keywords should appear throughout the page’s content.
 This is no licence to needlessly stuff in keywords as search engines have become smarter than that.
 You should be looking to write content that is original, comprehensive, relevant and useful.

-Page URL– Content descriptive URLs not only help with search engine relevancy but can also be used as link anchor text.
+Page URL– Content descriptive URLs not only help with search engine relevancy but is also considered a user friendly URL.

 Image ALT Tags– Always give every image on the site keyword rich titles (alt tags).
 The image will also appear in image search results.